evanjpw/tilesort/README.md

 - Merging sorted log files or event streams
 - Processing time-series data with sorted segments
 - You have *k* tiles in a dataset of *n* elements where *k* << *n*

+### When NOT to Use Tilesort

+**Do not use tilesort if:**
+- **Your data is randomly shuffled** - Tilesort has O(n²) worst-case complexity when there are no pre-sorted tiles.
+  Use standard sort algorithms instead.
+- **You don't know if your data has tiles** - If your data doesn't have pre-sorted regions, tilesort will be significantly slower than standard sorting.
+- **The number of tiles approaches the number of elements (k ≈ n)** - The overhead of tile detection and management provides no benefit when most elements are in their own tile.

+Tilesort is a specialized algorithm for a specific data pattern.
+If you're unsure whether your data has pre-sorted tiles, use a standard sorting algorithm.

 ### Performance